 Make Cards or Another Craft

 This is an activity that you might want to get a head start on before the holiday, so you can decorate your home, get them in the mail or make some deliveries!
 (But really, there’s no expiration date on telling people you love them!)
 Help your kids make cards for grandparents, teachers, or anyone else special in their life.
 One of my favorite go-to crafts for the kids is to get small wrapped canvases and create holiday themed paintings that we then hang up during the season.
-(I need to find a spot in the new house for this!)
-Last year, I got heart and “LOVE” bath sponges from Dollar Tree that were great for this.
+A few years ago, I got heart and “LOVE” bath sponges from Dollar Tree that were great for this.
 After they used the sponges to paint, they took them in the bathtub.

 Here are a few ideas from Pinterest: